ayushjadhav007/Insightify-Customer-Behavior-Analysis/README.md

 # Insightify-Customer-Behavior-Analysis
 Insightify is an end-to-end data analytics project designed to analyze and understand customer behavior using real-world data.
 The project demonstrates how raw customer data can be transformed into meaningful business insights through Python-based data cleaning, SQL-driven analysis, and interactive Power BI dashboards.
 ---
+🧩 Problem Statement

+Businesses today collect large volumes of customer data from multiple sources such as transactions, demographics, and engagement platforms.
+However, this data is often raw, inconsistent, and difficult to analyze, making it challenging for organizations to understand customer behavior and make informed decisions.
+The absence of a structured analytical approach leads to:
+Poor understanding of customer purchasing patterns Difficulty in identifying high-value customers Ineffective customer segmentation
+---
+Limited visibility into revenue and engagement trends

+The problem is to design an end-to-end analytics solution that cleans raw customer data, analyzes customer behavior using structured queries, and presents insights through interactive dashboards to support data-driven business decisions
 🎯 Objectives
 - Clean and preprocess raw customer data.
 - Answer business-oriented questions using SQL.